 Only those applicants for the Associate of Applied Science Degree in Funeral Service may take Distance Learning Courses through Gupton-Jones College of Funeral Service.
 The rules and regulations pertaining to the educational standards which must be met by the applicant prior to his or her enrollment in the college are prescribed by the state approval agencies and examining boards in various states.
 It is essential that the applicant consult the secretary of his or her state board or the registrar of the college well in advance of the desired date of enrollment.
 The minimum requirement for admission in all cases is high school graduation or its equivalent.
 Contact the Registrar at Gupton-Jones for an Application for Matriculation.

-You may register by contacting the Office of the Registrar at Gupton-Jones College of Funeral Service and requesting an Application for Matriculation or by accessing the application section of this website.
+You may register by contacting the Office of the Registrar at Gupton-Jones College of Funeral Service and requesting an Application for Matriculation or by accessing the application here on this website.

-Applications should be submitted no later than thirty (30) days prior to the start of the quarter, and should be accompanied by the following:
+Applications should be submitted prior to the start of the quarter, and should be accompanied by the following: